Grades 6-8 · Starting with Grade 6

 We are starting with Grade 6 presentations right now, with the other grade levels to come.

-Girls and boys are taught separately, while each class still learns a little about the other.
+Boys and girls are taught separately, while each class also learns about the other.

 Male and female teachers